 Our bodies naturally generate heat.
-We are warm blooded, and our bodies’ natural temperature is 98.6°F. We also naturally radiate, or release that heat.
-Theoretically, If we didn’t, we would die very quickly.
+We are warm blooded, and our bodies’ natural temperature is 98.6 degrees F. We also naturally radiate, or release that heat.
+Theoretically, If they didn’t, we would die very quickly.
 The implication of that is heat loss is necessary, to a degree.
 When we are very active we burn more energy and there is excess heat that our bodies release.
 This is what we feel when we warm up or get hot.

 The important takeaway is that our clothing system should regulate the rate at which we lose heat from our bodies.